Over-Cleaning Causes Increased Mold Growth

 These results leave us with some challenges for sure, but they’re also promising and give us more food for thought as we work to create a more balanced microbiome in our homes.
 In turn, this will also help improve the microbiome in our bodies.

 Interestingly, while we’ve managed to largely eliminate the threat of harmful bacteria that cause various infections and gastrointestinal illness, fungal-related diseases such as allergies, asthma, chronic fatigue, and autoimmune issues are on the rise.
 So, it appears we may have swapped one group of illnesses for another 4,5,6.

 For those of us in urban settings, these new facts present some challenges and opportunities.
 Most importantly, we need to consider our cleaning practices.
 Because even though there’s not much that can be easily done to change the structure of our homes, we can do something about our cleaning practices.

 Decreasing our use of harsh chemical cleaners is an important place to start.
 We can ease up on how often we clean and choose less chemical-based cleaners.
 Natural cleaners like vinegar and essential oils would make better choices.

 But we also need to reconsider our ideas and biases around living with microbes in our homes.
-We now understand that disrupting the balance of microbes has adverse effects on overall microbial diversity in our homes 1,6.
+We now understand that disrupting the balance of microbes has adverse effects on overall microbial diversity in our homes, and on our health 1,6.

 Homebiotic is a Registered Trademark of Homebiotic Inc, all rights reserved.
 Est. 2014.